 Once the blood sample has filled the test strip channel, your meter will need a few seconds to process.
 Next, your blood glucose level will display on the screen.
 You did it!

-Most new meters have a large memory and the ability to import the data into your computer using a USB cord.
+Most new meters have a large memory and the ability to import the data into your phone using a USB.
 Feel free to go full biohacker and track your blood glucose highs and lows over weeks and months!
 Charts!
 Logs!
 I love it!

 Step 6: Clean up.